 Forecast Details for Charlotte/Douglas International Airport, NC

-Saturday Night: A slight chance of showers and thunderstorms before 10pm, then a slight chance of showers between 10pm and 11pm.
-Mostly clear, with a low around 57.
-Chance of precipitation is 20%.
+Saturday Night: A chance of showers and thunderstorms before 8pm, then a chance of showers between 8pm and 2am.
+Mostly cloudy, with a low around 67.
+Chance of precipitation is 40%.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!